wacncontent/CustomizeTool/removeCommentOutput2/articles/cloud-services/cloud-services-dotnet-get-started.md

 In this section you configure Azure Storage and SQL connection strings for testing locally.
 The deployment instructions earlier in the tutorial explain how to set up the connection strings for when the app runs in the cloud.

-3. In the ContosoAdsWeb project, open the application Web.config file, and insert the following `connectionStrings` element after the `configSections` element.
+1. In the ContosoAdsWeb project, open the application Web.config file, and insert the following `connectionStrings` element after the `configSections` element.

 		<connectionStrings>
 		  <add name="ContosoAdsContext" connectionString="Data Source=(localdb)\v11.0; Initial Catalog=ContosoAds; Integrated Security=True; MultipleActiveResultSets=True;" providerName="System.Data.SqlClient" />
 		</connectionStrings>

-3. Save your changes.
+2. Save your changes.

-2. In the ContosoAdsCloudService project, right-click ContosoAdsWeb under **Roles**, and then click **Properties**.
+3. In the ContosoAdsCloudService project, right-click ContosoAdsWeb under **Roles**, and then click **Properties**.

 	![Role properties](./media/cloud-services-dotnet-get-started/roleproperties.png)

-3. In the **ContosAdsWeb [Role]** properties window, click the **Settings** tab, and then click **Add Setting**.
+4. In the **ContosAdsWeb [Role]** properties window, click the **Settings** tab, and then click **Add Setting**.

 	Leave **Service Configuration** set to **All Configurations**.

-4. Add a new setting named *StorageConnectionString*.
+5. Add a new setting named *StorageConnectionString*.
 Set **Type** to *ConnectionString*, and set **Value** to *UseDevelopmentStorage=true*.

 	![New connection string](./media/cloud-services-dotnet-get-started/scall.png)

-5. Save your changes.
+6. Save your changes.

-3. Follow the same procedure to add a storage connection string in the ContosoAdsWorker role properties.
+7. Follow the same procedure to add a storage connection string in the ContosoAdsWorker role properties.

-5. Still in the **ContosoAdsWorker [Role]** properties window, add another connection string:
+8. Still in the **ContosoAdsWorker [Role]** properties window, add another connection string:

 	* Name: ContosoAdsDbConnectionString
 	* Type: String
-	* Value: Paste the same connection string you used for the web role project:
+	* Value: Paste the same connection string you used for the web role project.
+(The following example is for Visual Studio 2013; don't forget to change the Data Source if you copy this example and you're using Visual Studio 2015.)

 			Data Source=(localdb)\v11.0; Initial Catalog=ContosoAds; Integrated Security=True; MultipleActiveResultSets=True;